TomatenKuchenDEV/docs/docs/event.md

 ---
 title: Events
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 Using the bot you can import events and display them in a message as a calendar.
 ---

 ## Commands {#commands}